kent-rasmussen/azt/ROADMAP.md

         - transcribe (but not sort, etc)

 ## Migrate further toward OOP
-- mark a sensid to sort again without losing the sound file attached to it.
 - distinguish between frames to do for sorting (with unsorted data) and frames to do for other tasks...
 - make 'next' go to next frame, if done sorting, or not, as appropriate
 - make tone analysis one thing, and tone report another thing, and call analysis if not done since data was last added/modified (store this info somewhere, clear after analysis completes)